DocBrown85/kubernetes-playground/README.md

 # Kubernetes Playground
-This repo holds code used to explore Kubernetes.
+This repo holds code used to explore Kubernetes functionalities.